lilika67/CamperCafeMenu/README.md

-#  This is my project on how to maake a CamperCafeMenu
+#  This is my project on how to make a CamperCafeMenu